WCSCourses/COG-Train_Resources/practical_guide_week1.md

 The advancements in portable sequencing devices have opened up new possibilities for sequencing organisms in the furthest corners of our planet.
 The accuracy of genetic sequencing is improving continuously and the future for Nanopore Technology is promising and exciting for all those who are part of the current genetic sequencing revolution.

->“Our goal is to enable the analysis of anything, by anyone, anywhere.”(Oxford Nanopore Technologies)

 <hr style="height:5px;border-width:0;color:gray;background-color:gray">
 # Using metagenomics to investigate infections
 <!-- 1-11 -->